NuupXe/NuupXe/documentation/Weather.md

    - Company: NuupXe
    - Purpose: Other
    - Your Answer: HAM Radio
+4. NEW!
+Find your API keys in the special sheet API keys
+   -
 # PyOWM

 > PyOWM - A Python wrapper around the OpenWeatherMap Web API [Pip Page](https://github.com/csparpa/pyowm)